erenyesiltas/JavaMLibrary/README.md

 This project was created to develop self-coding and statistical skills in the field of machine learning using Java.
 I learned statistical methods for machine learning in a course I took at university, and I wanted to improve myself by applying these fundamentals to Java.
 Even with artificial intelligence and standardized libraries, in a scenario where the internet and everything else were to disappear one day, having the ability to build these things from scratch is crucial.

 User Guidance;
+If you want to examine my code you can download rar arcihve.
+Otherway you can download .jar file to directly try it.

 First implement required imports import jar file to your class path then import library.